DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-11-29-social-media-marketing-for-dentists.md

 ---
 post_title: 'Social Media Marketing for Dental Clinics: Remember to Smile'
-date: 2022-11-29 06:00:00 +0000
+date: '2022-11-29 06:00:00 +0000'
 post_author: DoctorLogic Employee
 tags:
   - strategy
+post_intro: >-
-post_intro: Social media has quickly become a core part of marketing many dental practices.
+  Social media has quickly become a core part of marketing many dental practices.
 You can attract and engage potential patients through social media platforms like Facebook and Instagram as you promote your services and expertise.
-post_image: "/uploads/istock_000071387231_large.jpeg"
+post_image: /uploads/istock_000071387231_large.jpeg
+post_highlight: >-
-post_highlight: Social media has quickly become a core part of marketing many dental practices.
+  Social media has quickly become a core part of marketing many dental practices.
 You can attract and engage potential patients through social media platforms like Facebook and Instagram as you promote your services and expertise.
 post_type:
   - blog
 product:
   - growth accelerators
+_template: post_template
 ---

 ## **5 Choices that Can Optimize Your Dental Social Media Marketing**

 ![](/uploads/istock_000040967806_large.jpeg)